 California Consumer Privacy Act (“CCPA”)

-- The categories of information that the business will collect about them; and
+- The categories of personal information that the business will collect about them; and

 - The purposes for which the personal information will be used.

-The attorneys at Carmel & Naccasha have extensive experience advising employers on matters involving employee notice and privacy rights.
+The attorneys at Carmel & Naccasha have extensive experience advising businesses clients in data privacy and protection.

 Contact Legal Professional